 Last Updated on June 24, 2022 by Editor

-WHY GO: Boothbay Harbor, Maine was the first “off-Route-1 town” that became popular with tourists on the Maine Coast, and, centered in “Mid Coast Maine” is quicker to get to than Bar Harbor and Acadia National Park to the northeast.
+WHY GO: Boothbay Harbor, Maine was the first “off-Route-1 town” that became popular with tourists on the Maine Coast.
+Centered in Mid Coast Maine, Boothbay is quicker to get to than Bar Harbor and Acadia National Park to the northeast.

 Yes, tourists converge here in the summertime, but plan a trip in June, and you’ll get the best of all worlds: temperate weather, phenomenal blooms, uncrowded attractions, and lower hotel rates.

-There’s a reason Boothbay Harbor and the adjacent Boothbay ME became so popular – collectively, it’s stunning.
+There’s a reason Boothbay Harbor and the adjacent Boothbay ME became so popular.
+Collectively, it’s stunning.
 So follow the Mavens’ lead and head there late Spring.

 Things To Do In Boothbay Harbor

 From the south, you’ll have to pass through this little town on Route 1 and cross the bridge before turning onto Route 27 to Boothbay Harbor.
 Most people stop for a lobster roll at Red’s Eats or shop at cool stores like the new Birch Home Furnishings and Gifts.

 TOUR: Castle Tucker, Wiscasset

 There are some quirky things to do in Wiscasset as well, such as a house tour of Castle Tucker, a home first built in 1807 with shipping wealth, added onto in 1866 at the wrong time, and run as a boarding house when owners had to eek out a living.